Sovereign-Labs/sovereign-book/src/instrumenting-metrics.md

 # Metrics

-The SDK provides a flexible and backend-agnostic framework for tracking metrics in rollups called `sov-metrics`.
-It allows developers to define and record metrics that are serialized in the [Telegraf line protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/).
-Metrics are timestamped automatically and can only be tracked in **native mode**.
+The SDK includes a custom metrics system called `sov-metrics` designed specifically for rollup monitoring.
+It uses the [Telegraf line protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/) format and integrates with Telegraf through socket listeners for efficient data collection.
+Metrics are automatically timestamped and sent to your configured Telegraf endpoint, which typically forwards them to InfluxDB for storage and Grafana for visualization.
+Metrics can only be tracked in **native mode** (not in zkVM).

 ## Basic Example